APPLICATION OF VISAS TO KENYA

 - Fill in the application form.

-- Pay using visa card, MasterCard and or debit cards.
+- Pay using visa card, MasterCard and or debit cards and exit.

 - Present your printed eVisa to the immigration officer at the port of entry.